NHAS/wag/README.md

 `WgDevName`: The wireguard tunnel device name that wag will manage
 `Lockout`: Number of times a person can attempt mfa authentication before their account locks
 `ExternalAddress`: The public address of the server, the place where wireguard is listening to the internet, and where clients can reach the `/register_device` endpoint
-`SessionTimeoutMinutes`: After authenticating, a device will be allowed to talk to privileged routes for this many minutes, if -1, timeout is disabled
+`MaxSessionLifetimeMinutes`: After authenticating, a device will be allowed to talk to privileged routes for this many minutes, if -1, timeout is disabled
+`SessionInactivityTimeoutMinutes`: If a device has not sent data in `n` minutes, it will be required to reauthenticate, if -1 timeout is disabled
 `Webserver`: Object that contains the public and tunnel listening addresses of the webserver
 `WebServer.<endpoint>.ListenAddress`: Listen address for endpoint
 `WebServer.<endpoint>.CertPath`: TLS Certificate path for endpoint